Are you looking for the best things to do in Vienna in Winter? Then I got you govered!

-The impressive 5-star hotel was constructed in 1913 and is located only a few steps away from the most famous buildings of Vienna.
-We have enjoyed the close proximity of all major sights and Christmas markets.
+The impressive 5-star hotel was constructed in 1913 and is located only a few steps away from the most famous buildings in Vienna.
+We have enjoyed the proximity of all major sights and Christmas markets.
 You can conveniently reach everything by walking.

-The rooms are fabulous and super spacious, decorated in a 21th century Art-Deco style.
-We have enjoyed the cozy beds and our two (!) balconies overlooking the historic quarters of Vienna.
+The rooms are fabulous and super spacious, decorated in a 21st century Art-Deco style.
+We enjoyed the cozy beds and our two (!) balconies overlooking the historic quarters of Vienna.

 Le Meridien Vienna